“I FORM THE LIGHT AND CREATE DARKNESS…”

 “… quasi lucernae lucenti in caliginoso loco donec dies inlucescat et LUCIFER oriatur in cordibus vestris.”
 (See below for English translation.)

-Now, in making sense of this issue I am raising questions about how Fundies read and translate the scriptures, and not the history behind what these scriptures say.
-Fundies call Gnostics “Luciferians” and that “Lucifer” is the name of Satan.
-Fundies will even cite Isaiah 14:12 which for them proves that “Lucifer” is the name of Satan.
+Now, in making sense of this issue I am raising questions about how some Christians read and translate the scriptures, and not the history behind what these scriptures say.
+Fundamentalist Christians call Gnostics “Luciferians” and that “Lucifer” is the name of Satan.
+They will even cite Isaiah 14:12 which for them proves that “Lucifer” is the name of Satan.
 And yet here this same evil name is used in a positive way in the New Testament.
-The reason we find the name Lucifer in the Latin text of 2 Peter 1:19 is because it was translated from the earlier Greek text which contains the name “Phosphoros.”
+The reason we find the name Lucifer in the Latin text of 2 Peter 1:19 is because it was translated from the original Greek text which contains the name “Phosphoros.”
 Again, Phosphoros is the later form of Eosphoros in Hellenistic Greek.
-At this link the readers can see where Phosphoros is the name of a pagan god in Greek mythology. http://www.theoi.com/Titan/AsterEosphoros.html (In the sources cited note that Eosphoros and Phosphoros are used interchangeably.)

 The fact that Greeks and Romans identified Lucifer and Phosphoros as the same god can be seen most dramatically in this passage from the famous Roman statesman and orator Cicero, from his treatise On the Nature of the Gods: